-Our Brown Sugar-Cinnamon Cream Cheese Bagels may sound like a total indulgence, but they actually make for a great healthy snack.
+Our Whole Wheat Bagel with Peanut Butter is a great healthy snack.
 Opting for a whole-wheat mini bagel is a great way to get a fiber boost and keep calories down.

 Bell typically prefaces lunch with some sort of plant-based protein shake before diving into what she calls "a garbage disposal salad," loaded with all kinds of tasty and healthy toppings.
 Her favorites are avocado (naturally), raisins, blue cheese, carrots and cucumbers.
 She told Grub Street that she always carries a little container of Maldon sea salt with her to ensure her food tastes amazing.

 We have dozens of healthy vegetarian salad recipes that will fill you up and give you the energy you need to power through the second half of your day's duties.
 Some of our best vegetarian salads include our Fall Chopped Salad with Spinach, Butternut Squash, Apples & Cheddar and Vegetarian Taco Salad.